Skip to main content

 Type: number

-A number between 1 and 100 that will determine which percentage of traffic will proceed to the Flow.
+A single number between 1 and 100 that will determine which percentage of traffic will proceed to the Flow.
 This should be used when only a sample of the requests need to be sent to the Flow.
 This can be a whole number or a decimal to allow for specific sampling.

 Example: